kgtkgtkg/Video-Games-Recommender/README.md

 I have included additional features on the deployed python script to account for a growing list of Steam IDs on the recommender app.
 However, given that this was a course project, I will not be maintaining an online database or online file for the Steam IDs. <br>

 ## **Closing Note** <br>
 This project was done as part the Data Analytics Immersive course with General Assembly (Singapore).
-The course culminated with an Individual Capstone project, and as part of my learning, I wanted to do something related to my favourite pastime.
-Please feel free to reach out to me for feedback or suggestions on how I can improve. <br>
+The course culminated with an individual capstone project, and as part of my learning, I wanted to do something related to my favourite pastime.

-You can connect with me here on GitHub, [LinkedIn](https://www.linkedin.com/in/tankaiguan/), or [Steam](https://steamcommunity.com/profiles/76561198010430483/).
+Please feel free to reach out to me for feedback or suggestions on how I can improve. <br> You can connect with me here on GitHub, [LinkedIn](https://www.linkedin.com/in/tankaiguan/), or [Steam](https://steamcommunity.com/profiles/76561198010430483/).

 ## **Files and Folders** <br>